HelloZeroNet/ZeroNet/docs/plugins/RewriteRequest.md

 - The plugin patches the class `UiRequest` methods `route` and `sendHeader`.
 - It has to load `Zeroname` before because it needs to get `Site` object for `.bit` domains.
 - The url rewriting occurs in the function `RewriteRequestPlugin.py#rewrite_request`.
+- Files existance is checked against every "contents" file, in the keys `files` and `files_optional`.